Medication Search: Hyoscine Butylbromide injection

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breast-feeding: It is not known if hyoscine passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.